Spectacles (product): Fourth Generation

 The fourth generation Spectacles, released in 2021, were the first to feature a built-in display.
 This display allowed them to run Lenses.
 The display was designed to work both indoors and outside and the glasses also featured built-in cameras, microphones, speakers, and a touchpad for input, output, and computer vision.

+Fifth Generation

+The fifth and current generation Spectacles, released to developers in 2024, included many updates to the display quality, spatial tracking, and more.
+It runs standalone, uses a portrait oriented 46 degree diagonal field of view with a 37 pixel-per-degree resolution as well as new Snap-built Spatial and Optical engines.
+Along with this release, came Snap OS.
+The operating system that Spectacles now run on.

+Sixth Generation

+Snap announced it will be releasing a sixth, consumer-focused generation of Spectacles in 2026.
+Pre-orders became available in June 2026 with an expected consumer delivery of Fall 2026.

 Design

 Hardware

 The current generation of Spectacles features the following: